Application Instructions

 ⚠️ Important:

-Although the deadline is October 1, applicants should not wait until late September to begin their application.
+Although the deadline is October 1, applicants are strongly encouraged not to wait until late September to begin their application.
+Referees, transcripts, and document verification can take time.
+Starting early will help ensure your application is complete and submitted on time.

 The online application process is supported by the University of Windsor.
 As a result, your application will display the University of Windsor logo and contact information, regardless of which university you select as your home institution.